maxdiluca/virtualrealitylab/content/authors/Eyal_Ofek/_index.md

 2005-2011 Research Manager, Bing, Microsoft

-I formed the Bing Maps & Mobile Research Lab (Virtual Earth Research).
+I formed Microsoft's Bing Maps & Mobile Research Lab.
 We combined generated many novel results, impacting the product while generating world-class computer vision and graphics research.
 Among our results is the development of the influential text detector technology used by the Bing Mobile app and incorporated into OpenCV, the world’s first street-side imagery service, street-level reconstruction of geometry and texture pipeline, novel texture compression used by Virtual Earth 3D, and more.

 Besides publishing in leading computer vision and graphics forums, our work was presented at TED 2010 and in the New York Times.

-1996-2001 CTO-SW, 3DV Systems

-I oversaw software and algorithms R&D of the world’s first time-of-flight video camera in a startup company.
+I was a founder of several startup companies.
+Among them, a develop of a very succesful 2D+3D graphic editor for the Amiga computer, development of a novel game engine rendering global illumination effects in real-time, and overseeing software R&D of the world’s first time-of-flight video camera in a startup company.
 I used cameras for applications such as TV depth keying and reconstruction, and it was the basis for the Depth cameras used by Microsoft HoloLens and Magic Leap HMD.

-1995-1996 Interactive Innovation – Founder

-Development of a novel game engine rendering global illumination effects in real-time.